How To Heat And Melt Hard Wax Bens Without A Warmer?

 If you use a stove or microwave, once you start to wax, your waxing mix will start to cool down and solidify again which means that you will have to melt it again.
 All that getting up and down will cause your waxing to take much longer than it would with a wax warmer.
 With a warmer, it stays right next to you while you wax at the perfect temperature.

 The actual material of the wax warmer is an ABS quality meaning that it is non-flammable.
 It means that not only it is much safer than the stove method, but the actual warmer won’t get damaged by the heat.
-Best of all, the Yeeleen wax warmer comes in a super snazzy purple colour.
+Best of all, the Yellen wax warmer comes in a super snazzy purple color.

 Although a dedicated wax warmer can involve a bit more in terms of a financial investment, the advantages of using it make buying one so much worth it.
 You will get the best results from your hard wax beads and enjoy smooth, hair-free days for longer.